jrodrigojrs/jrodrigojrs/README.md

 ## Hi, I'm Rodrigo
-I'm learning React Native and soon I expect to colaborate on your projects!!
+I'm a React Native enthusiast and soon I expect to colaborate on your projects!!
 See you 👋